top of page

 That's a lot of metaphysics!
 At the start of my philosophical career, I had a rather rose-colored view of metaphysics.
 That changed when, during my first semester of graduate school, I had a particularly formative encounter with the anti-metaphysical meta-philosophy of Rudolf Carnap by way of an excellent seminar by James Justus.
 The encounter left me with a fairly well-worked out view of where I disagreed with Carnap's arguments for metaphysical non-cognitivism.
 However, I have yet to find what I regard as a fully satisfying account of how metaphysics could be cognitive (i.e., how we or any other entity might be capable of representing the world in 'metaphysical' ways), or how it's possible to make (substantive) epistemic headway in metaphysics.

 For that reason I am interested in acquiring a better understanding of how mind and language relate to the world.
-In search of that better understanding I research issues relating to quantification (e.g. Hirsch-style quantifier variance, the nature of ontological commitment, thing ontologies and the possibility of absolutely unrestricted quantification), and representation (the nature of concepts and representation, and the anti-representationalisms of figures like Richard Rorty and Huw Price).
+In search of that better understanding I research issues relating to quantification (e.g. higher-order quantification, thing-first-versus-fact-first ontologies, and the possibility of absolutely unrestricted quantification), and representation (the nature of concepts and representation, and the anti-representationalisms of figures like Richard Rorty and Huw Price).

 15732167_1319050948116415_44477421428074